Phase-1 Executions

 Participate in clinical workflows

-Any downstream translation, institutional adoption, or commercialization occurs only outside the Studio boundary under separate governance.
+Any downstream translation, institutional adoption, or commercialization occurs only outside the Studio boundary under separate, explicitly defined governance.

-The following system is presented as a representative example of a Phase-1 execution with the Studio.
+The following system is presented as a representative example of a Phase-1 execution conducted with the Studio.

-The work does not assume robotic actuation, clinical workflow integration, or procedural automation.
-It is executed strictly as an architectural hypothesis: whether auditory feedback can function as a complementary guidance modality alongside visual feedback for spatial precision within a simulated environment.
+The execution does not assume robotic actuation, clinical workflow integration, or procedural automation.
+It is treated explicitly as an architectural hypothesis: whether auditory feedback can function as a complementary guidance modality alongside visual feedback for spatial precision within a simulated environment.

 What Execution Looks Like

-Within the Studio, Phase-1 execution consists of hands-on implementation and evaluation activities conducted under governed simulation, including:
+Within the Studio, Phase-1 execution consists of hands-on implementation and evaluation under governed simulation, including:

 Implementing spatial audio feedback mapped to real-time needle deviation